willschwarzer/RLO/README.md

 ### Defining the Initial State Distribution
 Click "specify start probabilities".
 Then the process is the same as for specifying rewards, except that the sum of the probabilities must be 1.0 - a message at the bottom tells you the current sum of the probabilities.
 ### Defining the Transition Function
 Click "specify transition probabilities".
-To start, we recommend clicking the "Use slippery gridworld transitions" button, at which point you will be asked to input each of the slipping probabilities; you can just use the default values, which correspond to the 687-Gridworld values from the homework and lecture.
+To start, we recommend clicking the "Set Default Transition Probabilities" button, at which point you will be asked to input each of the slipping probabilities; you can just use the default values, which correspond to the 687-Gridworld values from the homework and lecture.
 This applies the given probabilities to action 0 as if it were "attempt right", action 1 as if it were "attempt down", and so on.
 Second, importantly, click on a cell that you want to be terminal, then click on the "set as terminal state" button on the bottom.
-(You can also set a certain probability of terminating either manually for each action in each state using the provided grid of text boxes or for all actions in all states by using the "slippery gridworld transitions" menu.)
+(You can also set a certain probability of terminating either manually for each action in each state using the provided grid of text boxes or for all actions in all states by using the "Set Default Transition Probabilities" menu.)
 You don't need a terminal state, though; you can instead set a horizon in the algorithm hyperparameters menu, discussed next.

+**Important**: every time you use the "Set Default Transition Probabilities" button, all transition probabilities are reset to their default values, *including* termination probabilities.
+You will have to reset the terminal states each time you use this button.
+Sorry.

+#### An example of how the default transition probabilities menu works
+Let's say you want to set the default transition probabilities to be the 687-Gridworld values from the homework and lecture.
+You would click the "Set Default Transition Probabilities" button, then enter the following values:
+Forward: 0.8.
+This means that the agent has an 80% chance of moving in the direction it attempts to move in.
+Thus, action 0, attempt right, will move it to the right with 80% probability when it is possible to do so, and so on.
+Slip right: 0.05.
+This means that the agent has a 5% chance of moving one direction clockwise from the direction it attempts to move in.
+Thus, action 0, attempt right, will move it down with 5% probability when it is possible to do so, and so on.
+Slip left: 0.05.
+Similar to slip right, but counterclockwise.
+Slip backwards: 0.
+This is not used in the 687-Gridworld, but the idea is similar: the agent has a 0% chance of moving in the opposite direction from the direction it attempts to move in.
+Stay: 0.1.
+This means that the agent has a 10% chance of staying in the same place, added to the probabilities of transitions that hit a wall or go out of bounds.
+Terminate: 0.
+This allows a constant probability of terminating at every time step.
+You can actually prove that you only need either this probability or $\gamma$: you never need to set both.
+Do you see why?
 #### Visualizing the Transition Function
 Click "Draw Transition Arrows" to visualize your defined transition function.
 Every arrow represents one of the possible transitions that the chosen action can produce in each state, with circles representing staying and crosses representing termination.
 If this looks messy, it's because the transitions are stochastic, so a lot of transitions are possible in each state with each action.
 ### Running algorithms